Darna (2022 TV series): Music

-International
+International broadcast

+Singapore, Indonesia and Africa
-Darna of ABS-CBN Entertainment was featured at Asia TV Forum & Market (ATF) in Singapore for the 2nd annual TV Asia Screenings Festival, alongside other hit series starred by Kathryn Bernardo & Daniel Padilla, Piolo Pascual & Lovi Poe and more.

-Following the success of the series, Darna was bought by the ANTV channel in Indonesia and was aired in January 10, 2023.
+Following the success of the series in the Philippines, Darna was featured at the Asia TV Forum & Market (ATF) in Singapore for the second annual TV Asia Screenings Festival.
+Darna was bought by the ANTV channel in Indonesia and was aired on January 10, 2023.
 Kiki Zulkarnain, chief program and communications officer for ANTV, noted how Darna's narrative serves as the ideal role model for younger Indonesian audiences, adding: "Darna certainly makes our programming more diverse, and we hope it will not only entertain but instill values in the youth through her acts of kindness and bravery."

-The series was temporarily cancelled in January 23, 2023 because Indonesia recently stopped analog TV broadcasting and shifted to digital TV broadcasting.
+The series was temporarily cancelled on January 23, 2023, because Indonesia recently stopped analog TV broadcasting and shifted to digital TV broadcasting.
 According to ABS-CBN International Sales Division, once the transition to digital TV transmission is complete, new airing information is supposed to be made public.

+Darna was also bought by StarTimes in Africa and began airing in July 2024 in English dub in the Novela E Plus lineup.

 Reception

-Darna has remained to be one of the top-rating series on television and digital since it first aired in August 15, 2022.
+Darna was among the most watched television program and drew high viewership in digital platforms throughout its run.
 The pilot week has accumulated more than 41 million combined views on YouTube and has consistently averaged around 230,000 live concurrent viewers per episode (compared to its rival Lolong with 14,000) on YouTube.
-Darna was the most watched show on iWantTFC throughout its run.
+Darna was also the most watched program on iWantTFC throughout its run.
+According to Comscore, Darna placed at No. 3 among the Top 50 most watched shows in the competitive multicultural networks ranking in United States.

-Additionally, Darna also became the most searched show on Google, taking around 80% of all web searches in its first week, maintaining a huge lead against the four other local primetime dramas.
-By the end of 2022, #Darna has generated over 2.3 billion views on TikTok.
-As of January 2023, Darna has already accumulated around 400 million total combined views on YouTube since its pilot episode.
+Additionally, Darna was also the most searched show on Google, taking around 80% of all web searches in its first week, maintaining a huge lead against the four other local primetime dramas.
+By the end of 2022, #Darna generated over 2.3 billion views on TikTok.
+As of January 2023, Darna received a total of 400 million views on YouTube since its premiere.